timothyshambra/Vision-2023/challenge/five.md

-# Challenge 5: Build confident, empowered multi-disciplinary teams
+# Goal 5: Build confident, empowered multi-disciplinary teams

 >“Technology is a product of the culture that builds it. ” - Kellan Elliott-McCrea, former Chief Technology Officer, Etsy